reef-defi/reef-docs/content/blog/mainnet-v7/index.md

 draft: false
 weight: 50
 images: []
-contributors: []
+contributors: ["Reef Developers"]
 ---

-Reef v7 has been activated on mainnet on block [1,242,424](https://reefscan.com/block/?blockNumber=1242424).
+Reef v7 has been activated on mainnet on block [1242424](https://reefscan.com/block/?blockNumber=1242424).

 This mainnet upgrade features multiple bugfixes.
 The Reef node v3.0.1 also makes it easier to start rpc/boot/validator nodes thanks to embedded wasm genesis runtimes.